Next Steps

 VIDEO FILE SUBMISSION:

-As per the DT process, please upload your video to the video sharing platform of your choice (YouTube, Vimeo) OR share the file via the cloud-based file sharing service of your choice (DropBox, Google Drive).
-Send the link to your video file to Professor Ian Garrett igarrett@yorku.ca.
+As per the DT process, you will upload your Acting video to the video sharing platform of your choice (YouTube, Vimeo) OR share the file via the cloud-based file sharing service of your choice (DropBox, Google Drive).

 If sharing via YouTube, Vimeo, or other video platform, please make sure your permissions are set to public or unlisted, NOT Private.